circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 ### Scheduled workflows
 {: #scheduled-workflows }

-**Q:** What about dynamic config in scheduled workflows?
+**Q:** What about dynamic configuration in [scheduled workflows](https://circleci.com/docs/2.0/workflows/#scheduling-a-workflow)?

 **A:** Setup workflows cannot currently be used with the existing scheduler.
-However, the next version of our scheduler will enable you to trigger pipelines which have dynamic config.
+However, the next version of our scheduler will enable you to trigger pipelines which have dynamic configuration.

 ### The continuation Orb
 {: #the-continuation-orb }